Information systems

 • business analysis.

-You'll also pick up other skills valued by employers, including:
+You also develop other skills valued by employers, including:

 • problem solving and change management